 Productivity comes from the word “produce” which means to bring forth, create, make or give rise to something.
 To keep on being a productive member of your sales team, you need to produce.
 This is why the most attention during your day should be given to tasks that will ultimately provide value.
 In more straightforward terms, if a task is not bringing in new business or cementing current business then it should be given less focus.

 Of course, in any job there will be tasks you need to do that won’t be productive in that manner but they do ultimately contribute.
 It’s the tasks that waste your time entirely that you need to put a torch to.
 If you can delegate it to someone else, go for it.
-If you can minimize how much time you spend on a non-productive task then you can give attention to things that add value to the company, your client and to what you do as a sales rep.
+If you can minimise how much time you spend on a non-productive task then you can give attention to things that add value to the company, your client and to what you do as a sales rep.